TheEdgeOfRage/logfmt/README.md

 ### Show empty lines

 By default, `logfmt` doesn't output lines when no fields are selected.
 To **change that behavior** and **show empty lines**, pass the `-k` flag.

+### Raw output

+Don't output keys just values (emulate lcut like behavior), also outputs timestamp and level keys by default.
+With -o singleField allow getting one field

+### Output All

+Output all keys if flag is set and treat output option as an order which fields should be displayed first

 ### Sponsors